-Dedicated this article to talk about how VMware Horizon is different from a traditional Virtual Desktop Infrastructure (VDI), will start the discussion with VDI by understanding its major characteristics and then will proceed further with how VMware Horizon is different from VDI and will also have a look at the various aspects of VDI that VMware Horizon relies on.
+This article will talk about how VMware Horizon is different from a traditional Virtual Desktop Infrastructure (VDI).
+Let’s start the discussion with VDI by understanding its major characteristics and then will proceed further with how VMware Horizon is different from VDI.
+We will also have a look at VMware Horizon’s architecture, its components, and the various aspects of VDI that VMware Horizon relies on.

 Virtual Desktop Infrastructure